EthanH834/SDD_20Shuffle/README.md

 Software Design & Development Major Project - 20 Shuffle.

-Inside the "Project Build" folder is the executable program.
-The "Project Files" are the Unity source files
+- Inside the "Project Build" folder is the executable program
+- Inside the "Project Files" folder are the Unity source files